NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 > *build a full-stack site based around business logic used to control a centrally-owned dataset.
 You will set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service*

-I aimed to stick to this overarching goal and the following section summarise the CS requirements, it was taken, and adapted, from the **CI project requirements** section:
+I aimed to stick to this overarching goal and the following section summarises what was needed in terms of requirements to complete the project.
+This excerpt was taken from the **CI project requirements** documentation:

-* Data handling: Build a Django project using Python as your main programming Language...
-* Database structure:  Design a robust database structure use PostgresSQL...
-* User functionality: (CRUD functionality)...
-* Use of technologies Frontend: Use HTML, custom CSS and Javascript for the website's front-end....
-* Use of technologies Backend: Use Python and JS (Stripe) for the website's front-end....
+> 1. Django Full Stack Project: Build a Django project backend by a relational database to create a website that allows users to store and manipulate data records about a particular domain.
+> 2. Multiple Apps: The project must be a brand new Django project, composed of multiple apps (an app for each potentially reusable component in your project).
+>3.
+Data Modeling: Put some effort into designing a relational database schema well-suited for your domain.
+Make sure to put some thought into the relationships between entities.
+Create at least 2 custom django models beyond the examples shown on the course
+>4.
+User Authentication: The project should include an authentication mechanism, allowing a user to register and log in, and there should be a good reason as to why the users would need to do so. e.g., a user would have to register to persist their shopping cart between sessions (otherwise it would be lost).
+> 5. User Interaction: Include at least one form with validation that will allow users to create and edit models in the backend (in addition to the authentication mechanism).
+> 6. Use of Stripe: At least one of your Django apps should contain some e-commerce functionality using Stripe.
+This may be a shopping cart checkout, subscription-based payments or single payments, donations, etc. After paying successfully, the user would then gain access to additional functionality/content on the site.
+Note that for this project you should use Stripe's test functionality, rather than actual live payments.
-* Structure: Incorporate a main navigation menu and structured layout...
+> 7. Structure and Navigation: Incorporate a main navigation menu and structured layout (you might want to use Bootstrap to accomplish this).
-* Documentation: Write a README.md file...
+> 8. Use of JavaScript: The frontend should contain some JavaScript logic you have written to enhance the user experience.
+> 9. Documentation: Write a README.md file for your project that explains what the project does and the value that it provides to its users.
-* Version control: Use Git & GitHub for version control...
+>10.
+Version Control: Use Git & GitHub for version control.
-* Attribution: Maintain clear separation between code written by you and code from external sources...
+>11.
+Attribution: Maintain clear separation between code written by you and code from external sources (e.g. libraries or tutorials).
+Attribute any code from external sources to its source via comments above the code and (for larger dependencies) in the README.
-* Deployment: Deploy the final, live version ( on Heroku)...
+>12.
+Deployment: Deploy the final version of your code to a hosting platform such as Heroku.
-* Secrecy: Do not include any passwords or secret keys in the project repository...
+>13.
+Security: Make sure to not include any passwords or secret keys in the project repository.
+Make sure to turn off the Django DEBUG mode, which could expose secrets.

 ## **Project Page Breakdown**